risc0/risc0/docs/metal-optimization-progress.md

   Metal dispatch also did not stabilize non-dual full Metal.
 The serial suite still failed with `Poly check failed` in `bltu`, so this is not just a missing post-dispatch readback.
+- Forcing a command-buffer sync after every Metal dispatch also did not stabilize non-dual full Metal.
+The serial suite still failed with `Poly check failed` in `div`, `divu`, and `lh`, so command-buffer batching is unlikely to be the only root cause.
 - The guest `risc0-zkvm-methods-cpp-crates` `blst_*` link failure was caused by the guest C compiler being set to the RISC-V GCC while `AR` was left unset on macOS.
 The `cc` crate fell back to `/usr/bin/ar`, producing a 96-byte empty